ysquareimperial/TaskManager/README.md

-### dacade-project-solidity
+# Dacade Solidity Project - TaskManager

-## TaskManager is a decentralized system that manages and helps you keep track of your daily activities on the blockchain."# TaskManager"
+TaskManager is a decentralized system that manages and helps you keep track of your daily activities on the blockchain.